 Source3.
 Between The Studs

 Small homes and apartments don’t typically have a lot of storage space.
 Even finding a place for the broom can be challenging!
 This is where taking advantage of the wall space in between the studs in your walls comes handy.
 I’ve seen this done in closets for jewelry, bathrooms for small toiletries, kitchens for spices, and laundry rooms for brooms and mops.
-Check out the details
+Check out the details here.

 If you look around your home, you may be shocked to see all of the corner space that is not being used to its full potential.
+Installing floating shelves will not only create extra storage space, it will also become a visually appealing spot for your little knick knacks and decorations.

 Source5.
 Behing-The-Door Towel Rods

 Don’t forget about the tiny space behind your doors!
 It’s perfect for hanging towels without taking up any of the space on your walls.
 How’s that for a tiny bathroom hack!?
 I do feel that you would need a door catcher, though, to prevent the rods from banging up against the wall.
-Check out the details for this project
+Check out the details for this project here.

 No matter the space (big or small), mirrors can completely transform a room.
 Not only do they create more light, they also give the illusion that the room is much larger than it really is.
 It’s also a fabulous way to decorate!